suraj-mahato360/Script-Sensei/Readme.md

 2. Navigate to the project directory: `cd script-sensei`
 3. Install dependencies: `npm install`
 4. Set up environment variables:
-   - Rename the `.env.example` file to `.env`.
-   - Fill in the required environment variables such as OpenAI API key.
+   - Create a .env file and add environment variables such as OpenAI API key.
-5. Run the application: `npm start`
+5. Run the application: `npm run dev`
 6. Open the application in your browser at `http://localhost:XXXX`.

 ## Usage